Metro will keep investing in Russia so long as trade flows safe

 "The strategic significance and the economic attractiveness of the transaction are still given in our view.
 But without a stable environment a transaction is not reasonable," he added.

-Shares in Metro have fallen sharply since the Ukraine crisis, losing 19 percent so far this year compared to a 2.3 percent decline for the German mid-cap index .MDAXI.
+Shares in Metro have fallen sharply since the Ukraine crisis, losing 19 percent so far this year compared to a 2.3 percent decline for the German mid-cap index.

 Metro is a sprawling empire of 2,200 outlets in 32 countries including cash-and-carry stores and Europe's largest consumer electronics chain Media-Saturn which it sees as its most promising businesses for the future.
 It also runs Real hypermarkets and Kaufhof department stores in Germany.